 Janelia Farm Research Campus

-Dr. Karpova is a lab head at the Janelia Farm Research Campus.
+Dr. Karpova is a group leader at the Janelia Farm Research Campus.

 Neural Circuits Underlying Reward-Dependent Behavior and Their Perturbation in Diseases of Perseveration